sarf2k4/Arduino-Robot-Line-and-Maze/README.md

 # Arduino-Robot-Line-and-Maze
 ##INTRO
-This is a code for Arduino Robot that has Line and Maze mode in one sketch
+This is a code for Arduino Robot that has Line and Maze mode in one sketch.
+This was primarily used for ROBONEO 2015 and ended up using the v1.0 instead of v1.5, do refer to knwon issues below

 ##KNOWN ISSUES
 - v1.2 onwards has problems where the Maze mode codes disrupts the Line Mode making the robot unable to follow the line properly when it's still in Line Mode